llafuente/language-spec/language/expressions.md

 * logical_or_expr: all
 * conditional_expr: all
 * postfix_expr: `operator()`, `operator++`, `operator--`
+    * `operator!.` self operator shall not be overriden, as this will remove access to an object that overrides dot.
 * assignment_expr: `operator<<=`, `operator >>=`, `operator&=`, `operator^=`, `operator|=`

 #### relational_expr operators